Mauro Bergamasco

 Mauro Bergamasco (born 1 May 1979) is an Italian former rugby union player who last played for Zebre.
-He predominantly played as an open-side flanker, although his versatility meant that he had also played a number of international games on the wing, and started at scrum-half in an infamously error-prone performance.
+He predominantly played as an open-side flanker, although he also played a number of international games on the wing, and once started at scrum-half.
 He was considered to be one of Italy's best players in his preferred position.

 His younger brother Mirco is also a professional rugby player.
 Both brothers are featured on the cover of the Italian version of the EA Sports game Rugby 08.

 Early life

 Mauro Bergamasco was born in Padua into a rugby family; his father Arturo gained four caps for the Italian national side between 1973 and 1978, whilst his brother, Mirco, has also won caps for the Italian national team.
 Bergamasco cites his father as the main reason for his interest in rugby: as a young boy, he would accompany his father to the training sessions of rugby club Selvazzano, the team Arturo coached.